This section contains information about major architectural decision that have been taken.

 most important classes involved in bexee.
 There are only three

-activities shown (Invoke
+activities shown (Invoke, Receive and

-) for the sake of simplicity.
+Sequence) for the sake of simplicity.
 For the same reason

 other classes that might not be indispensable for understanding how